panther-labs/panther/docs/gitbook/log-analysis/supported-logs/writing-parsers.md

 ---
-description: Add support for custom logs
+description: Add support for custom log types
 ---

 # Writing a New Parser